Libensemble/libensemble/docs/platforms/perlmutter.rst

 ==========

 Perlmutter_ is an HPE Cray “Shasta” system located at NERSC_.

-Its compute nodes are equipped with 4 A100 NVIDIA GPUs.
+Its compute nodes are equipped with four A100 NVIDIA GPUs.
 It uses the SLURM scheduler to submit jobs from login nodes to run on the compute nodes.

 Configuring Python and Installation
 -----------------------------------